Birthdays of Count Carl Johan Bernadotte and Emanuela de Dampierre

 Don Jaime and Emanuela de Dampierre divorced on 1947 in Bucharest.
 The divorce, though recognized by the Italian courts in 1949, was never recognized in Spain: although in 1949 Don Jaime re-married civilly to Charlotte Tiedemann, in the eyes of the Roman Catholic Church and of the French legitimists, Emanuela de Dampierre remained his wife.
 Emanuele also re-married civilly in 1949 to Antonio Sozzani; they had no children together.

 Infante Jaime was left deaf-mute as a result of childhood operation and because of this, he had renounces his rights to the Spanish Throne for himself and his descendants.
 In 1941, however, on the death of his father, he became the senior legitimate heir male of the House of Capet and proclaimed himself the legitimate heir to the French throne and head of the House of Bourbon.
 French legitimists recognized him as King Henry VI and his wife (Emanuela) as Queen of France.
 Although Jaime briefly took back his renunciation of the Throne of Spain, he eventually renounced the Spanish succession for the second time in favour of his nephew, current King Juan Carlos, after a personal petition of his elder son Alfonso.

-The husband, son and grandson of the Duchess of Segovia have been recognized by the French legitimists as rightful claimants of the Throne of France.Filed under French Royals, Spanish Royals, Swedish Royals
+The husband, son and grandson of the Duchess of Segovia have been recognized by the French legitimists as rightful claimants of the Throne of France.Filed under France, Spain, Sweden

-Tagged Biography, Birthday, Bourbon-Parma, Count Carl Johan Bernadotte, Emmanuelle de Dampierre.
+Tagged Biography, Birthday, Count Carl Johan Bernadotte af Wisborg, Emmanuelle de Dampierre, House of Bourbon-Parma.